AbsaOSS/cobrix/README.md

 ## <a id="ims"/>Reading hierarchical data sets

 Let's imagine we have a multisegment file with 2 segments having parent-child relationships.
 Each segment has a different record type.
-The root record contains company info, addreess and a taxpayer number.
+The root record/segment contains company info, an addreess and a taxpayer number.
 The child segment contains a contact person for a company.
 Each company can have zero or more contact persons.
 So each root record can be followed by zero or more child records.

 To load such data in Spark the first thing you need to do is to create a copybook that contains all segment specific fields in redefined groups.
 Here is the copybook for our example: